-Increasingly hailed as London’s new home of street art, Croydon has a flourishing public art scene including murals, installations and sculptures courtesy of a public realm programme developed and run by RISE Gallery.
+Increasingly hailed as London’s new home of street art (further strengthened by Banksy’s decision to create a piece of installation art here) Croydon has a flourishing public art scene including murals, installations and sculptures courtesy of a public realm programme originally developed and run by RISE Gallery.

-This ever-expanding community focused project culturally enriches and brightens up central Croydon.
-The project sees the gallery help secure permission from landowners and businesses for artists to utilise walls & public spaces.
-They can then offer these spaces to artists for them to share their work with the community.
+This ever-expanding community was designed to culturally enrich and brighten up central Croydon.
+The project saw the gallery help secure permission from landowners and businesses for artists to utilise walls & public spaces.
+They then offered these spaces to artists who used them to share their work with the community.

-A few pieces from the permanent Croydon Collection are below.
+A few pieces from this collection are below.
 Check out each artist’s Instagram handle to learn more about their work.

 If you’re a business and would be interested in commissioning a graffiti artist to create art for your place of work, please email us on firstname.lastname@example.org and we’ll introduce you to the people who can make it happen.